legokor/FPGA-Utils/gpio_breakout/README.md

 # GPIO breakout

-The Zynq's EMIO GPIO pins are bundled together.
-This module makes it easier to use individual pins of it.
-You can set the number of pins in the customization GUI.
+The AXI GPIO core's pins and the Zynq's EMIO GPIO pins are bundled together.
+It's pretty annoying to use Slice and Concat IPs to connect stuff to them.
+This module lets you use a separate interface port for each pin.
+The number of pins can be configured in the customization GUI (max 16 for now).

 <img src="etc/usage_example.png" width="70%">